 Instead, we promote a system where B is not forced to involuntarily grant anything to C, but can choose to lift him through genuine compassion.
 If we are to progress as a “civilized” society, it must not be at gunpoint.
 Alternatively, it must be incorporated into our personal values and ingrained into our culture.

 Fortunately, these values are more than apparent in many individuals.
 Through the donations and efforts of our supporters, we have rallied communities to assist the destitute by offering a hand to those afflicted by overwhelming burdens.
-Our causes have no bounds: from disaster relief, medical procedures and financial assistance, to funding funerals for loved ones who passed away, and paying the tuition for deserving students who ran into trouble in the financial aid office.
+Our causes have no bounds: from disaster relief, financial assistance and providing education materials for low income areas, to funding food programs abroad, and to something as personal as paying the tuition for deserving students who ran into trouble in the financial aid office.
 The community stepped up and outright refused to abandon the their fellow man.

 Irrespective of color, race, religion, or political beliefs, complete strangers follow the compassion in their hearts that drives them to engage in a simple act— lending a hand to a fellow human.
 And they further demonstrate their hand does not need to be forced.
 We wholeheartedly believe that empathy and the willingness to help others exists in the vast majority of our fellow humans, and we intend to prove it.

 “The origin of the word compassion is “to suffer with.”
-If you aren’t lifting up someone’s heavy load with your own strength, its not compassion.” – Danny Dolan
+If you aren’t lifting up someone’s heavy load with your own strength, its not compassion.” – Danny Dola